l77l77/mbaytas.github.io/research/azalea/index.md

 [Dutch Design Week 2020](https://ddw.nl/en/programme/2835/azalea)

 Sjoerd Hendriks, Simon Mare, Mafalda Samuelsson-Gamboa, & Mehmet Aydın Baytaş (2021). **Azalea: Co-experience in Remote Dialog through Diminished Reality and Somaesthetic Interaction Design**.
 In Proceedings of the 2021 CHI Conference on Human Factors in Computing Systems (CHI ’21). [\[PDF\]](../pub/2021_CHI_Azalea.pdf)

+Simon Mare & Sjoerd Hendriks (2020). **Azalea: Designing for co-experience of embodied information in remote communication**.
+Master’s thesis submitted to the joint Department of Computer Science and Engineering at Chalmers University of Technology and University of Gothenburg.

 Simon Mare, Sjoerd Hendriks, Mehmet Aydın Baytaş, & Mafalda Samuelsson-Gamboa (2020). **Azalea: Co-experiencing Embodied Information in Remote Communication**.
 In Proceedings of the 22nd International Conference on Human-Computer Interaction with Mobile Devices and Services (MobileHCI 2020). [\[PDF\]](../pub/2020_MobileHCI_Azalea.pdf)